tjohnston-softdev/fox-controller-app-tests/information/parts.md

 The parts are:

 **A - Common Data**
 Used to test common dependency files which are required by the project as a whole.
-This includes test functions, shortcuts for the chai library, error strings, and example objects.
+This includes error strings, example objects, and whether the FOX Controller files exist.
 The files being tested here are located in the 'app' folder.

 **B - External Modules**
 Used to test 3rd party modules installed with NPM.
-An example is [request](https://www.npmjs.com/package/request), which is used to make HTTP requests.
+An example is [needle](https://www.npmjs.com/package/needle), which is used to make HTTP requests.
 While these modules can be used globally, they are installed into the 'node_modules' folder.

 **C - Internal Scripts**
 Used to test local scripts which were written to help with Controller API testing.
-These files are [define-api](../app/define-api.js) and [request-api](../app/request-api.js) in the 'app' folder.
+These files include [define-api](../app/define-api.js) and [request-api](../app/request-api.js) in the 'app' folder.

 **D - Online Checks**
 Only used to test whether the Controller is on or offline when it should be.
 This is a separate part because in order for device APIs to be tested, the Controller must be running.
 On the other hand, the Controller must be offline in order to test the script files themselves.

 **E - Controller Settings**
 Used to test the [Remote IO Settings](https://github.com/tjohnston-softdev/fox-controller-app/blob/master/fox-devices/remote_io/remote_io.settings.js) file inside the Controller.
-This gets a separate test because other Controller files in later parts depend on it.
+This is a separate test because other Controller files in later parts depend on it.

 **F - Controller Models**
 Used to test the Controller's model definition files.
-This is a separate part not only because of dependency, but because this involves multiple files and not just one definition.
+This is a separate part not only because of dependency, but because this involves multiple files and not just one particular file.

 **G - Controller Files**
-This is where most Controller testing takes place after the dependencies are validated.
+This is where most of the Controller file testing takes place after the dependencies are validated.
 This part covers the Controller in general but mainly relates to Remote IO and Database testing.

 **H - Device API Requests**
 Used to test the Controller APIs while the Controller is running.
 This does not involve any particular group of files but rather relies on endpoint URLs used by the Controller.